 - Type: An icon that represents the trigger type of your flow.

-- Name: The name assigned to your flow on your canvas.
+- Name: The name assigned to your flow on the canvas.

 - Logging: A toggle to enable or disable logging for a flow.